 Should you use HID or LED or something else?
 HID pros and cons explored

 If you're responsible for lighting in one of the above settings, you may be considering HID as an option.
-We're here to make lighting easy, so we thought it would be helpful to offer some pros and cons on HID lighting to make sure you have a good, objective foundation of information before trying to make a lighting purchase.
+We're here to make lighting easier, so we thought it would be helpful to offer some pros and cons on HID lighting to make sure you have a good, objective foundation of information before trying to make a lighting purchase.

 - Throw a lot of light a long way